nob_luma_chroma_forward (Compatible with IFFS 2027.0.0 and up)

 This Matchbox shader performs forward luma/chroma (or RGB/XYZ) conversions for storage and compression.

-The available operations performed depend on the exact colour-model of the source image, selected by [Source] in the column of the same name:
+The available operations performed depend on the source colour-model, selected by [Source] in the column of the same name:

-[Linear XYZ]: input is treated as display-referred linear CIE XYZ with absolute chromatic destination white point - transfer characteristic, all colourmatrices and range are selectable;
+[Linear XYZ]: treats the input as display-referred linear CIE XYZ - transfer characteristic, all colourmatrices and range are accessible;

-[Encoded]: the input is already encoded to destination colour primaries and transfer characteristic - only non-constant-luminance YCbCr colourmatrices and range are selectable;
+[Encoded]: the input is already encoded to destination colour primaries and transfer characteristic - only non-constant-luminance YCbCr colourmatrices and range are accessible;

-[Luma/Chroma]: indicates the input is in luma-chroma representation itself - no further colour transformation is applicable.
+[Luma/Chroma]: indicates the input is in luma/chroma representation itself - no further colour transformation is performed.

 Note that chroma subsampling is available for all source colour-models.

-[Colour Primaries] then defines the colourspace to transform to if [Source] is [Linear XYZ], or serves as an indicator set to [Encoded].
-Its options conform to the code-points defined in ITU-T H.273.
+[Colour Primaries] defines the colourspace to transform into, if [Source] is [Linear XYZ]; and serves as an indicator if [Source] is [Encoded].

-[P3] refers to DCI white, which in Flame 2026 is no longer accommodated by the default viewing transformations.
+[P3] refers to DCI white, which since Flame 2026 is no longer accommodated by the supplied OCIO configuration.

-In the [Characteristics] column, [Transfer Function] denotes the encoding to apply for [Linear XYZ] sources, also conforming to the code-points defined in ITU-T H.273 where applicable.
+In the [Characteristics] column, [Transfer Function] denotes the encoding to apply for [Linear XYZ] sources.

 Note that: